Tuesday 20 September 2022

 7. Freeze the rest in portions suitable for the household (see below)

 8. When ready to use, defrost overnight in the bottom of the fridge.
-But If you've forgotten to, never fear; place bag in a bowl of water and the magic of chemistry turns it back to liquid within 15-20 minutes
+But If you've forgotten to, never fear; place sealed bag in a bowl of water and the magic of chemistry turns it back to liquid within 15-20 minutes

 Freezing Marina Sauce (or soups)